pablodunke/salesforce-developer-test/Readme.md

 ## Solution

-### Classes, Triggers and Unit Tests that were created to solve the problem
+### Classes, Triggers, Components, Pages and Unit Tests that were created to solve the problem

 * ?